A Guide To Green Gemstones

 Green Diamond

 Since the color is usually confined to a thin layer at the surface of the stone, these diamonds are typically pale green in color.
-Green diamonds that exhibit a medium tone with strong saturation are incredibly rare and therefore sell for the most amount of money.
+Green diamonds that exhibit a medium tone with strong saturation are incredibly rare and, therefore, sell for the most amount of money.

 Maw Sit Sit